teastainGit/LilyGO-T-display-S3-setup-and-examples/README.md

 Press the green Code button to download the repo, expand the .zip file and follow the setup text instructions!

-Then open the text file "LilGO T-Display-S3_Setup.txt"
+Then open the text file "LilyGO T-Display-S3 Setup.txt"